 Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carry-forwards.
-Deferred tax assets and liabilities are measured using statutory tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
+Deferred tax assets and liabilities are measured using statutory tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled, updated for new corporate tax rates.
 The effect on deferred tax assets and liabilities from a change in tax rates is recognized in income in the period that includes the effective date of the change.
 The Company recognizes tax liabilities or benefits from an uncertain position only if it is more likely than not that the position will be sustained upon examination by taxing authorities based on the technical merits of the issue.
 The amount recognized would be the largest liability or benefit that the Company believes has greater than a 50% likelihood of being realized upon settlement.

 On December 22, 2017, the President of the United States of America signed tax reform legislation (the "2017 Tax Act"), which includes a broad range of tax reform affecting businesses, including corporate tax rates, business deductions, and international tax regulations.
 Among these changes, the 2017 Tax Act reduces the corporate tax rate from 35% to 21% effective December 31, 2017.
-Current taxes for fiscal 2018 are accounted for at a blended rate of 28%, and the Company has revalued its deferred tax assets and liabilities to the reduced rates based on the period in which those assets and liabilities are expected to reverse.
-The Company has incorporated all other changes resulting from the 2017 Tax Act in its tax related accounts for the fiscal year ended June 30, 2018.
+The Company has incorporated all other changes resulting from the 2017 Tax Act in its tax related accounts for the fiscal years ended June 30, 2019 and 2018.